gura-doc/gura-doc.github.io/document/language-manual/chapter-07.md

 The execution of the Interpreter consists of two stages <strong>evaluation</strong> and <strong>assignment</strong>.
 In an evaluation stage, it looks up variables in Environment and do evaluation depending on the current expression.
 In an assingment stage, the Interpreter will add new variables or modify existing variables in Environment.
 </p>
 <p>
-In the Interpreter, Evaluation stage always occurs on each Expression while Assignment stage only does when <code>Assign</code> expression is executed.
+In the Interpreter, Evaluation stage always occurs on each Expression while Assignment stage only does when <code class="highlighter-rouge">Assign</code> expression is executed.
 </p>
-<pre><code>      +---------------+
+<pre class="highlight"><code>      +---------------+
       |  Expressions  |
       +---------------+
               | control